tpoisot/ms_proba_networks/ms/maintext.md

 Given a network as input, measures of network structure return a *property* based on one or several *units* from this network.
-Some of the properties are *direct* properties (they only require knowledge of the unit on which they are applied), whereas others are *emerging* (they require knowledge of, and describe, higher-order structures).
+Some of the properties are *direct* properties (they only require knowledge of the unit on which they are applied), whereas others are *emergent* (they require knowledge of, and describe, higher-order structures).
 For example, connectance, the realized proportion of potential interactions, is a direct property of a network.
 The degree of a node (how many interactions it is involved in) is a direct property of the node.
-The nestedness of a network (that is, the extent to which specialists and generalists overlap), on the other hand, is an emerging property that is not directly predictable from the degree of all nodes.
-Establishing a difference between direct and emerging properties is important when interpreting their values; direct properties are conceptually equivalent to means, in that they are the first moment of network units, whereas emerging properties are conceptually equivalent to variances or other higher-order moments.
+The nestedness of a network (that is, the extent to which specialists and generalists overlap), on the other hand, is an emergent property that is not directly predictable from the degree of all nodes.
+Establishing a difference between direct and emergent properties is important when interpreting their values; direct properties are conceptually equivalent to means, in that they are the first moment of network units, whereas emergent properties are conceptually equivalent to variances or other higher-order moments.

 In the recent years, the interpretation of the properties of network structure